KGUHEC-hecshare21/2026.Multi.Public/README.md

-# 2026.Multi.Public
-# Regional Precipitation Forecasting with Foundation Models via a Multi-Agent System
+# Evaluating Multivariate Time-Series Foundation Models against Statistical and Deep Learning Models for Monthly Precipitation Forecasting in South Korea

-This repository contains the research code, configuration, and a synthetic sample dataset that accompany the manuscript *"Regional Precipitation Forecasting with Foundation Models: A Multi-Agent Benchmark over Eight KMA ASOS Stations (2001–2025)"*.
+This repository contains the research code, configuration, and a synthetic sample dataset that accompany the manuscript *"Evaluating Multivariate Time-Series Foundation Models against Statistical and Deep Learning Models for Monthly Precipitation Forecasting in South Korea"*.
 Every figure and table reported in the paper can be reproduced from the source code under `src/` and the configuration in `config/config.yaml`, given access to the original Korea Meteorological Administration (KMA) observations.

 A self-contained quick test (`examples/quick_test.py`) runs the full pipeline on synthetic data in roughly one minute on a laptop CPU.